japaric/jnet/firmware/README.md

 ## `ipv6`

 A simplified IPv6 stack.
-This stack responds to "ping"s and echoes back UDP packets.
+This stack responds to "ping"s echoes back UDP packets and exposes an LED as a CoAP resource.

 ### Caveats